encosoft-kr/.github/profile/README.md

 ### What We Do

+* Multi-platform application development across Windows, macOS, iOS, and Android
-* Embedded systems and control logic development
+* Embedded system development and industrial control programming
-* Cross-platform utility and tool design
+* GUI design with precision and usability (WinForms, WPF, mobile)
-* Precision-focused GUI solutions
+* Automation solutions integrating machine vision and robotics
+* AI-enhanced system features for intelligent perception and control
-* Intelligent automation and productivity platforms
+* CI/CD pipeline automation and DevOps-based deployment workflows
-* Conceptual engineering and software integration
+* Backend infrastructure including relational, time-series, and NoSQL databases
+* Modular software architectures designed for scalability and clarity

 Our internal [framework guide(TBD)]() outlines how we structure development, from modular principles to platform orchestration.